CONTENTS

 fiscal year.
 Apologies.

-provinces, they approach to federal, they make a deal.
-Our neighbouring
+approach to federal, they make a deal.
+Our neighbouring province, Manitoba,

-have this program.
-Because this can retain a lot of good people, especially
+program.
+Because this can retain a lot of good people, especially young people

-young people when they graduated from university they’re ready to go.
-They get
+when they graduated from university they’re ready to go.
+They get used to with

-used to with the language.
+the language.
 They have developed work ethics.
-They are just
+They are just fruitful trees.

 [17:30]